 then for the purposes of the definition of final remuneration the Member’s remuneration for that day is taken to have been the Member’s normal remuneration.

-17. Effect of changes to working hours
+17. Working hours, effect of changes to

 (1) If a Gold State Super Member who works on a part-time basis —